karl-zylinski/karl-zylinski.github.io/content/posts/dynamic-arrays-and-arenas.md

 This is just a red herring.

-There's a special case in this arena that makes it reuse the same address if nothing else has been allocated in-between.
+There's a special case in this arena that makes it reuse the same address if that allocation is still the most recent one into the arena.

-So if you had done any more allocation into the arena, then it would not be able to reuse the same address.
-It would have to move, and in so doing leave behind the derelict old data in the arena.
+So it would not work if you had done any allocation into the arena between the moments when the dynamic array grew.
+It would have to move further on into he arena, and in so doing leave behind the derelict old data in the arena.

-You could of course have an virtual arena used only by the dynamic array, but then you might as well just use the default heap allocator.
+You could have a virtual arena dedicated to a single dynamic array, but then you might as well just use the default heap allocator.

+> An interesting thing you can do is use a virtual growing arena for separately allocating the items of a dynamic array, but have the dynamic array itself use the default allocator.
+That way the items in the array can never move, but they live fairly compact in memory.
+My "Handle-based map for Odin" library uses that technique: https://github.com/karl-zylinski/odin-handle-map

+## You can also skip dynamic memory completely

+If you don't use dynamic memory, then you never have deallocate anything.

+See `Small_Array` for a dynamic-array-like structure: https://pkg.odin-lang.org/core/container/small_array/

+See Jakub's "Static Data Structures" for a bunch of different data structures that don't use dynamic memory at all: https://github.com/jakubtomsu/sds

 ## Thanks for reading!